Wiki · Individual Player · Last reviewed June 19, 2026

 In March 2023, Bubeck and thirteen coauthors released Sparks of Artificial General Intelligence: Early experiments with GPT-4.
 The paper reported on an early version of GPT-4 while it was still in development by OpenAI and argued that the system showed much broader capability than previous models.

+That statement should be attributed to the authors, not repeated as the wiki's conclusion.
 The claim was controversial.
 Critics objected that "AGI" was undefined, that examples could overstate robust capability, and that private access to an unreleased model made independent evaluation difficult.
 Supporters argued that the paper documented a real phase change: frontier language models were no longer narrow text predictors in any ordinary product sense, even if their mechanisms and limits remained poorly understood.

 Bubeck's Microsoft Research podcast appearance framed the issue as a measurement problem.
 He argued that human-designed benchmarks make hidden assumptions and that model training data may contaminate old tests.
 The deeper question was how to test an interactive system whose competence is uneven, broad, and mediated through language.